 What are the conditions for getting GCC Residents Visa in Qatar?

-The visa will only be issued if your residence permit and passport are valid for at least three months and if your profession appears on this list.
+The visa will only be issued if your residence permit and passport are valid for at least three months and if your profession appears on the eligible list.

 How much is the cost of a GCC Residents Visa to Qatar?

-A single-entry visa to Qatar can be obtained for a fee of QAR 100 and QAR 50 for companions.
-The fee is payable by Visa or Mastercard.
+A single-entry visa to Qatar can be obtained for a fee of QAR 100.
+The fee is payable by credit or debit card.

-How long is the GCC Residents Visa issued for?
+How long is the GCC Residents Visa issued?

 GCC Residents Visa to Qatar is a single entry visa valid for 30 days and may be renewed for an additional two months.